The-Sequence/aero-on-apple-silicon/README.md

 # Aero on Apple Silicon

-**Windows 7 and Windows Vista with working Aero glass on an M-series Mac, with the 3D rendered by the Mac's own GPU.**
+**Windows 7 and Windows Vista with working Aero glass on an M-series Mac**

 ![Windows 7 Enterprise with a Windows Experience Index of 6.0, next to About This Mac showing an Apple M4 Pro](media/hero-win7-wei.jpg)

-*Windows 7 scoring 6.0 for both Aero desktop and 3D gaming graphics, running on the M4 Pro shown beside it.*

 ![Windows Vista Ultimate with Aero glass and a Windows Experience Index of 5.2, next to About This Mac showing an Apple M4 Pro](media/hero-vista-wei.jpg)

-*The same on Windows Vista Ultimate SP2: Aero glass, sidebar gadgets, and 5.9 for both Aero desktop and 3D gaming graphics.*
+*The same on Windows Vista Ultimate SP2: Aero glass, sidebar gadgets*

 This is a patched QEMU that emulates VMware's virtual 3D graphics card.
 Windows loads VMware's own display driver and thinks it has real hardware.
 QEMU translates the Direct3D commands to Vulkan with [DXVK](https://github.com/doitsujin/dxvk), and [MoltenVK](https://github.com/KhronosGroup/MoltenVK) runs them on Metal.